mlkornhauser/550_Final/_posts/2020-12-21-Introduction.md

 ## Welcome

 This project investigates how the first six months of the coronavirus (COVID-19) pandemic impacted businesses in top U.S. cities.
 By analyzing weekly foot traffic across cities from March to August 2020, I assess the effectiveness of government stay-at-home orders on businesses and COVID-19 outcomes.
-This review is focused on the 20 largest U.S. cities, with a special focus on the following:
+This review looks at the 20 largest U.S. cities, with a special focus on the following:

 *	Denver, Colorado (Denver County)
 *	Houston, Texas (Harris County)